1.

 4.

 Kent, W. & Bard Graduate Center: Decorative Arts, Design History, Material Culture.
-William Kent: designing Georgian Britain.
-(Yale University Press, 2013).
+William Kent: Designing Georgian Britain.
+(Yale University Press, New Haven, Connecticut, 2013).

 5.